qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

 Bloch-Redfield master equation in QuTiP
 =======================================

-In QuTiP, the Bloch-Redfield tensor Eq. :eq:`br-tensor` can be calculated using the function :func:`bloch_redfield_tensor`.
+In QuTiP, the Bloch-Redfield tensor Eq. :eq:`br-tensor` can be calculated using the function :func:`qutip.bloch_redfield.bloch_redfield_tensor`.
 It takes three mandatory arguments: The system Hamiltonian :math:`H`, a list of operators through which to the bath :math:`A_\alpha`, and a list of corresponding spectral density functions :math:`S_\alpha(\omega)`.
 The spectral density functions are callback functions that takes the (angular) frequency as a single argument.

 To illustrate how to calculate the Bloch-Redfield tensor, let's consider a two-level atom